imnazake/grid-inventory-sample/README.md

 A grid based inventory system (Tetris style) for unreal engine.
 <br>
 This completely relies on UMG widgets.
-Nothing being drawn on HUD.
+Nothing is drawn on HUD.

 ##### Engine Version
 + 4.26.2 or higher